drewbelf/cv/index.md

 ### scholarly chapter

 "Medieval Receptions."
 In *The Cambridge Companion to Christology*, edited by Timothy Pawl and Michael Peterson.
-Cambridge: Cambridge University Press (scheduled for publication in fall 2025).
+Cambridge: Cambridge University Press ([forthcoming](https://www.cambridge.org/core/books/cambridge-companion-to-christology/A18626A61A952135CF282EC67878D342) September 2025).

 ### book reviews